 regresses, so will the other.
 It's better to buy one puppy, develop a strong bond and get on top of training, then introduce another.

-As someone interested in the breed, please make sure you are fully aware of this disease before starting your Daxie journey - any breeder you contact should also be able to answer any questions you
+available.
+As someone interested in the breed, please make sure you are fully aware of this disease before starting your Daxie journey - any breeder you contact should also be able to answer any

 - They are fine with cats as long as they have been used to them from a young age.
 They can be introduced at an older age but it will take more time to adjust.

 Generally it is the cat who is more 'put out' than the dog!

 - They are hounds, they aren't lap dogs, and they do act as such.
 Small does not equal easy - you get a lot of dog for the size!

 - Many websites state that Dachshunds are a suitable breed for those who live in flats or apartments but this is only partly true.
 Yes, the can live in either as

 they don't take up much space, however, their home must have direct access to a garden and not just a park nearby.
 Firstly, as mentioned above, they are extremely difficult to

 toilet train, so donning shoes, jackets, keys, collar and lead to carry a pup/dog down flights of stairs and across a road to get to a park, hourly, hail, rain or shine, is not feasible or